solodkyi/MakeCampaign/README.md

 ## Data Flow

-The application follows The Composable Architecture pattern, providing a unidirectional data flow:
+The application follows The Composable Architecture pattern with @Shared state management, providing a unidirectional data flow:

 ### Architecture Overview